xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 ---
-title: How to install the QEMU binaries?
+title: How to install the xPack QEMU ARM binaries?
-permalink: /qemu/install/
+permalink: /qemu-arm/install/

 summary: "The recommended method is via xpm."
 toc: false